astronomer/docs/learn/intro-to-airflow.md

 - When you should use Airflow.
 - Core Airflow concepts.

-For a hands-on introduction to Airflow using the Astro CLI, see [Get started with Apache Airflow](get-started-with-airflow.md).

 ## Assumed knowledge

 To get the most out of this guide, you should have an understanding of: